-These are few of the questions raised on this blog wherein readers (mostly forwarders and importers / exporters) have complained that their booking was on FCA, FOB, CIF etc and that the Carrier refuses to show details relating to commercial and sales information of the cargo on the bill of lading..
+These are few of the questions raised by readers who have complained that their booking was on FCA, FOB, CIF etc but the carrier refuses to show this commercial information on the bill of lading..
 Commercial information includes details about the Incoterms®..

 Incoterms® – International Commercial Terms